AIESydProgYr12021/aie_cpd-BenMate/Documentation/01 - GameDesignPitch.md

 - OnCollison Triggers - When the bullet prefab enters the zombies colision, damage is dealt - when the zombie enters the players radius/colision dmage is dealt imediately and collisian stay function allows damage to be dealt over time if the player is still in the radius of the zombie.

 - health bar - both enemies and the player have a health bar, when the bullet collides with the zombies a function is called and takes in a value and deal 'damage' to the health bar. ive added a gradient to the bar so the lower the health the more red it gets.

+- Power ups - the powerr ups are identifed with a tag 'PowerPack' and are dropped by zombies on death. their is a 80% chance nothing will be dropped, 10% chance a healthpack and a 10% a Gunpack is dropped.

 ## Interactivity